Make an Appointment: 603-821-0008 | [email protected]

 I graduated with my Master’s Degree in Art Therapy and Counseling from Southwestern College in Santa Fe, New Mexico in 2015.
 I have additional training in Infant Mental Health, which focuses on how a child develops socially and emotionally from ages of 0-6, as well as providing support to parents around how they can strengthen their bond and build healthy and supportive attachments with their children of all ages.

-Most recently, I worked at a community mental health center providing both talk therapy and art therapy to adults of all ages with a variety of struggles including depression, anxiety, trauma, and personality disorders.
-Prior to that, I worked in home visiting providing social, emotional and developmental supports to new parents and families.
+My professional experience includes work at a community mental health center providing both talk therapy and art therapy to adults and children or all ages with a variety of struggles including depression, anxiety, and trauma.
+Prior to that, I worked in home visiting providing social, emotional and developmental supports to new parents and families as well as providing supervision to staff.
+I have also offered and supported community trainings on topics such as childhood trauma, child and adult attachment, Internal Family Systems (IFS) and Art Therapy.